ivanov/kanten/README.md

     [x] z and w
     [x] j and k (page-wise OK)
-    [x] = to show file name / info (ctrl-g should also work) [ ] others?
+    [x] = to show file name / info (ctrl-g should also work) [ ] ctrl-g should show status bar only once
+    [ ] others?
     [ ] F - forward forever (for stdin)
 [ ] control key combos